-Okay, you got me- So I’m a day late in celebrating World Bread Day which was designated as October 16th, but as any baker will tell you, good bread takes time.
-Of course, I did end up making a quick bread, but it was the planning that took the most time and set me behind schedule.
-Seeing practically every foodie in the blogosphere talking about this date for weeks, surely it would be hard to miss it, you might argue, but truly it was just an unfortunate chain of coincidences that postponed the party.
-If I finally had time to turn on the oven, the sun wouldn’t be out [to capture the best pictures, lest I fail you dear readers with sub-par food porn!]
-If the sun decided to come out, I wouldn’t have enough ingredients on hand.
-If I had enough ingredients… And so it went, that nothing was happening in the kitchen except for defrosting the occasional frozen waffle under the broiler.
+Okay, you got me: I’m a day late in celebrating World Bread Day, designated as October 16th, but as any baker will tell you, good bread takes time.
+While I did end up making a quick bread, it was the planning that took the most time.
+If the sun decided to come out to allow for decent photos, I wouldn’t have enough ingredients on hand.
+If I had enough ingredients… And so it went, that nothing was happening in the oven except for defrosting the occasional frozen waffle under the broiler.

 Soft, delightfully chewy around the edges, and hinting of caramel undertones, I don’t know if you even need the chocolate chips to make this easy treat irresistible.
 Of course, it certainly didn’t hurt to include it, either.

-Preheat your oven to 350 degrees and liberally grease a medium loaf pan.
+- Preheat your oven to 350 degrees and liberally grease an 8 x 4-inch loaf pan.

-Combine the soymilk and vinegar and let the mixture stand for a few minutes to curdle.
+- Combine the non-dairy milk and vinegar and let the mixture stand for a few minutes to curdle.
 Use your stand or hand mixer to mix it on a high speed, until it becomes nice and frothy.
 Then add in your sugar and oil, mixing again to combine.

-Pour your batter into the prepared loaf pan and bake for 45 – 50 minutes, until golden brown on the outside and a toothpick inserted into the center comes out clean.
+- Pour your batter into the prepared loaf pan and bake for 45 – 50 minutes, until golden brown on the outside and a toothpick inserted into the center comes out clean.
 Let the loaf rest for at least 15 minutes before moving it to a cooling rack.
-Tempting as it may be, try to resist cutting it until it has fully cooled, and do use a serrated knife!
+Tempting as it may be, try to resist cutting it until it has fully cooled.